MOLM: Mixture of LoRA Markers: Proposed Method

 where $\Delta\Phi(\mathbf{\kappa}) = \Psi(\mathbf{\kappa})$ is realized via the activated LoRA markers.
 The routing mask remains fixed across the denoising trajectory, ensuring that the same key always induces the same execution path and hence, produces an extractable watermark.
-Importantly, MOLM does not alter the backbone sampling procedure and introduces almost no additional cost at inference time.
+Importantly, MOLM does not alter the backbone sampling procedure and introduces negligible cost at inference time.
+At the time of verification, the given image is passed through the watermark extractor $\mathcal{V}_{\eta}$ and the extracted key is validated.